Michael-128/qBitControl/README.md

 - Add torrents from magnet or file.
 - View your torrents' progress, information, stats, trackers, and peers.
 - Manage your torrents - pause/resume, recheck, reannounce and delete.
-- Manage torrents files
+- Manage torrent files
 - Search, sort, and filter torrents.
-- Dark mode and light mode
+- Dark mode and light mode.

 ## Installation